bravecollective/neucore-mumble-plugin/README.md

 ### Names

-The Mumble display name is set to the name of the EVE character, optionally followed by one or more tags.
+The Mumble display name is set to the string from the "Nickname" configuration.
+Where are the following placeholders:
+{allianceTicker}, {corporationTicker}, {characterName} (required) and {tags}.
+Characters that come directly before or after a placeholder are removed if there is no value for the placeholder.
+If there are characters that come directly before or after the {tags} placeholder, they are used around every tag.

-The tags are added according to the configuration of the service plugin.
+The tags are added according to the "GroupsToTags" configuration of the service plugin.
 Only the first tag from each group is used.

-The "groupsToTags" configuration is one group, the main tag, it is always added last.
-The optional "additionalTagGroups" configuration defines additional groups, they are added after the character name in the order they are defined there.
+Every tag not included in the optional "AdditionalTagGroups" configuration is part of the main tag group, they are added as the last tag.
+The optional "AdditionalTagGroups" configuration defines additional groups, they are added in the order they are defined there before the main tag.
 See plugin.yml for an example.

-If there is no main tag for a character, the corporation ticker is used instead.
+The main tag can optionally be used instead of the corporation ticker at its position, configured by the "MainTagReplacesCorporationTicker" configuration value.

 ## Requirements